(An important update to this blog post appears at the end).

 (Needlepoint is a form of hand embroidery which is worked on a firm canvas, usually in a geometric design of some kind.
 I tend to work on quite a fine canvas with stranded cotton threads).

-This little emdroidery had in turn been inspired by the patterns created by crocheted granny squares, perfect geometric forms.
+This little embroidery had in turn been inspired by the patterns created by crocheted granny squares, perfect geometric forms.
 I worked out a stitched version of a granny square which could be done on tapestry canvas with embroidery cottons, and put together a small framed piece worked on a background of spray painted canvas.

 There is a whole story behind the crochet-to-canvaswork and canvaswork-to-crochet themes I’ve been exploring lately, which I’ll go into in more detail in another post soon.